rocher/mold_lib/README.md

   * definition of variables with a simple TOML file

+  * predefined and customized text filters to easily apply text transformations

 Variable replacement can be specified as *normal*, *optional* or *mandatory*.
 For example, the variable `foo = "bar"` can be specified with `{{foo}}`, `{{?foo}}` (optional) or `{{#foo}}` (mandatory).
 The difference is the handling